KIBINNANEKO/react-english-helper-openai/README.md

 ![Gif](https://github.com/KIBINNANEKO/react-english-helper-openai/blob/main/frontend/src/assets/demonstration.gif)

+HOW IT SHOULD WORK:
+1. Select a topic from the list.
+2. Click on the chosen topic.
+3. A dialogue with the model will begin, providing the fundamentals of that topic and several examples.
+4. Continue the dialogue based on what you understand and what you don't.

+DISCLAIMER: The application does not provide practical value, as one can simply use Chat GPT.
+It was created for educational purposes.
+The development cost was 94 cents, spent to cover the expenses of Chat GPT API requests. (https://platform.openai.com/overview)

 "Mystic Teacher" - my own mini-project aimed at developing an interface that will interact with the Chat GPT model to assist in learning the English language.

 Development stages: